jaytaylor/ansible-kafka/README.md

 ## Role variables

-- kafka_hosts - Comma separated list of host:port pairs in the cluster, defaults to 'ansible_fqdn:9092' for a single node.
+- `kafka_hosts` - Comma separated list of host:port pairs in the cluster, defaults to 'ansible_fqdn:9092' for a single node.
-- zookeeper_hosts - Comma separated list of host:port pairs.
+- `zookeeper_hosts` - Comma separated list of host:port pairs.
+- `kafka_broker_id` - Integer uniquely identifying the broker, by default one will be generated for you either by this role or by kafka itself for versions >= 0.9.
+- `kafka_generate_broker_id` - Flag controlling whether to generate a broker id, defaults to `yes`.

 ## License